 If I were to count each investment or even each type of investment as a different source of passive income, I would have way more than four.
 I’ve chosen to lump them together into the same category, and I’ll briefly review what these are.

 Several years ago, we invested in 7 acres of lakefront property.
 We considered building on it ourselves, but we decided to let someone else have that opportunity.
-We sold a parcel last summer and the remainder will be sold within a few weeks of this post being published.
+We sold a parcel in the summer of 2019 and the remainder in 2020.

-There was certainly an active component to finding, purchasing, improving, and marketing the property, but the efforts are small in proportion to the profits, fitting Dr. Kim’s definition of passive income.
+There was certainly an active component to finding, purchasing, improving, and marketing the property, but the efforts are small in proportion to the nearly six-figure profit on a $168,000 property, fitting Dr. Kim’s definition of passive income.

 Equity Crowdfunding Deals

-I am currently invested in four equity crowdfunding deals.
+I have invested in five equity crowdfunding deals.

 Real Estate Access Fund